SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 	.. py:method:: stopObserver()

 		Stop observation for this region (shortcut for ``event.getRegion().stopObserver()``).

 .. _NamedObserveEvents:

 **Working with named observe events**

+Additionally to the callback-concept of the observation feature, it is possible, to start one or more observations in background, having registered events without handlers.
+When these events happen, the event is stored in a list and its observation is paused until the event is taken from the list.
+Both concepts can be combined per observation.

+Events without handlers are registered by omitting the handler parameter in the methods :py:meth:`Region.onAppear`, :py:meth:`Region.onVanish` and :py:meth:`Region.onChange` and storing the returned name for later use.

+After having started the observation the usual way using :py:meth:`Region.observe`, you can check, wether any events have happened until now, you can access the events using their name or get a list of all events taht happened until now.
+With the events themseves you can work exactly like in the handler concept (see: :py:class:`ObserveEvent`).

+The following methods are bound to the region under observation.

+.. py:class:: Region

+	.. py:method:: hasObserver()

+		Check wether at least one event is registered for this region.
+The observation might be running or not.

+		:return: True or False

+	.. py:method:: isObserving()

+		Check wether currently an observation is running for that region

+		:return: True or False

+	.. py:method:: hasEvents()

+		Check wether any events have happened for that region

+		:return: True or False

+	.. py:method:: getEvents()

+		Get the events, that have happened until this moment.
+The events are purged from the internal event list.

+		:return: a list of :py:class:`ObserveEvent`s (might be empty)

+	.. py:method:: getEvent(name)

+		Get the named event and purge it from the internal event list

+		:param name: the name of the event (string)

+		:return: the named event or None/null if it is not on the internal event list

+	.. py:method:: setInactive(name)

+		The named event is paused during the running observation until activated again or the observation is restarted.

+		:param name: the name of the event (string)

+	.. py:method:: setActive(name)

+		The named event is activated, so it is observed during the running observation.

+		:param name: the name of the event (string)

 .. _ActingonaRegion: